Twin Peaks: Home media

-The series was released on VHS in a six-tape collection on April 16, 1995; however, it did not include the original pilot episode.
-The series was also released on LaserDisc in a sixteen-disc set in 1991 in Japan.
-The same set was later released in the U.S. across four different volumes from 1993 to 1994; neither release contained the original pilot nor Twin Peaks: Fire Walk with Me.
+The series was released on VHS in a six-tape collection in April 1995.
+It did not include the original pilot episode.
+The series was released on LaserDisc in a sixteen-disc set in 1991 in Japan.
+The same set was released in the United States across four different volumes from 1993 to 1994.
+Neither release contained the original pilot or Fire Walk with Me.

-On December 18, 2001, the first season (episodes 1–7, minus the pilot) of Twin Peaks was released on DVD in Region 1 by Artisan Entertainment.
+In December 2001, the first season (episodes 1–7, minus the pilot) of Twin Peaks was released on DVD in Region 1 by Artisan Entertainment.
 The box set featured digitally remastered video and was noted for being the first TV series to have its audio track redone in DTS.

-The second-season release was postponed several times, and the release was originally canceled in 2003 by Artisan due to low sales figures for the season 1 DVD.
-The second season was finally released in the United States and Canada on April 3, 2007, via Paramount Pictures Home Entertainment/CBS DVD.
+The second-season release was postponed several times.
+The release was originally canceled in 2003 by Artisan due to low sales figures for the season 1 DVD.
+In April 2007, the second season was released in the United States and Canada, via Paramount Pictures Home Entertainment/CBS DVD.

-On October 30, 2007, the broadcast version of the pilot finally received a legitimate U.S. release as part of the Twin Peaks "Definitive Gold Box Edition".
+In October 2007, the broadcast version of the pilot received a legitimate U.S. release as part of the Twin Peaks "Definitive Gold Box Edition".
 This set includes both U.S. original network broadcast and international versions of the pilot.
-The set also includes all episodes from both seasons, deleted scenes for both seasons, and a feature-length retrospective documentary.
+The set includes all episodes from both seasons, deleted scenes for both seasons, and a feature-length retrospective documentary.
 Entertainment Weekly gave the box set a "B+" rating and wrote: "There are numerous fascinatingly frank mini-docs here, including interviews with many Peaks participants; together, they offer one of the best available portraits of how a TV hit can go off the rails."